paradox460/pdx.su/content/blog/2023-07-26-tailwind-and-the-death-of-craftsmanship.md

 _Why?_

 Why bother to even use @apply?
 Just write the damn CSS.
-Extract color values and stuff to custom properties if you so desire, it makes maintainability easier, but don't do this. `@apply` is a gigantic code-smell, it goes against everything tailwind supposedly stands for, and doesn't make writing your css any easier.
+Extract color values and stuff to custom properties if you so desire, it makes maintainability easier, but don't do this. `@apply` is a gigantic code-smell, it goes against everything tailwind supposedly stands for, and doesn't make writing your CSS any easier.

 ### It makes maintenanace a nightmare